halildurmus/win32/example/manifest/README.md

 `GetVersionEx()`) in a few different configurations.
 The documented behavior below assumes that you are running Windows 10.

+Note that Windows 11 reports itself as 10.0.22000.0, so these APIs cannot be used to differentiate between Windows 10 and Windows 11.
+For that, you should check the build number.
+An example of that can be found in `sysinfo.dart`.

 ## 1. Running a Dart file directly

 ```cmd